-But for those of us who attend or lead in established congregations, these missional initiatives can lead to us feeling more discouraged than inspired.
-It can be hard to picture how many new expressions could fit within the long-standing churches where we may lead.
+This course explores the missional movement in churches that may struggle to make space for mission in the midst of their longstanding practices.
+Some may refer to this as learning about how to “reboot” or “revitalize” a congregation.
+It can be hard to picture how many new expressions could fit within the long-standing churches where we lead or belong.
 Where would we fit these creative elements in the midst of our much-loved traditions?
 How would we create space for the new when we already need so much space for the old?
 And how could we ever expect our most faithful longterm members to manage the change required to become truly missional?

 What You’ll Learn